Michel Fardeau: Scientific contribution

-Michel Fardeau has devoted his entire scientific life to the analysis and treatment of human neuromuscular diseases.
+Michel Fardeau devoted his entire scientific life to the analysis and treatment of human neuromuscular diseases.
 His work has focused in particular on the clinical and morphological analysis of congenital myopathies defined by structural anomalies of muscle fibres.
 He is credited with key descriptions in the field of cardiomyopathies with desmin overload, severe autosomal recessive myopathies in children with adhaline deficiency (gamma - sarcoglycan), congenital muscular dystrophies of toddlers with merosin deficiency, and limb-girdle muscular dystrophies in juveniles, rediscovered in a genetic isolate from Reunion Island, with Calpain 3 deficiency, dystrophies subsequently found throughout the world.

 This research has led to better detection and prevention of these genetic disorders, and to the first therapeutic, experimental (by cell transplantation) or human (first gene therapy trial using a dytrophin plasmid) advances in Duchenne myopathy.

 In the field of disability, it was responsible for a Report on the Comparative and Prospective Analysis of Policies Implemented for People with Disabilities, a preparatory report for the 2005 Law on Equal Opportunities.